A Hybrid PAC Reinforcement Learning Algorithm: Abstract

 \section{Abstract}

-This paper offers a new hybrid probably asymptotically correct (\textsc{pac}) reinforcement learning (\textsc{rl}) algorithm for Markov decision processes (\textsc{mdp}s) that intelligently maintains favorable features of its parents.
+This paper offers a new hybrid probably approximately correct (\textsc{pac}) reinforcement learning (\textsc{rl}) algorithm for Markov decision processes (\textsc{mdp}s) that intelligently maintains favorable features of its parents.
 The designed algorithm, referred to as the Dyna-Delayed Q-learning (\textsc{ddq}) algorithm, combines model-free and model-based learning approaches while outperforming both in most cases.
 The paper includes a \textsc{pac} analysis of the \textsc{ddq} algorithm and a derivation of its sample complexity.
-Numerical results that support the claim regarding the new algorithm's sample efficiency compared to its parents are showcased in a small grid-world example. \keywords{Reinforcement Learning \and Probability Approximately Correct \and Markov Decision Process}
+Numerical results are provided to support the claim regarding the new algorithm's sample efficiency compared to its parents as well as the best known model-free and model-based algorithms in application.